dr-matt-smith/year2-2019-codeception02/README_acceptance.md

 ## Acceptance testing

-1. Generate an acceptance test:
+1. We use `g:cest` to generate an acceptance test:

 	```bash
 		vendor/bin/codecept g:cest acceptance HomePage